The Betterment Experiment – Results

 The blue line in this handy graph shows the results of my real investment at Betterment.
 I started with $100,000*, and am allowing them to suck in and auto-invest another $1000 from my bank account every month as well as reinvest all dividends, to simulate a pretty typical scenario.

-The light blue-green line is my best estimate of my own benefits from Betterment’s tax loss harvesting feature.
-That depends on your own individual tax situation, but so far I have seen over $119,000 of tax losses harvested from this account, which at a marginal tax rate of 40% (state+federal) has added over $47,000 of benefit to my own account value which compounds over time (see below), which would bring it up much closer to the top.
+The purple line is my best estimate of my own benefits from Betterment’s tax loss harvesting feature.
+That depends on your own individual tax situation, but so far I have seen over $119,000 of “tax losses” harvested from this account, which at a marginal tax rate of 40% (state+federal) has added over $47,000 of benefit to my account value which compounds over time (see below), which would bring that line much closer to the top.

-The orange line is what would have happened if I had followed the same investment pattern with entirely US stocks through Vanguard’s excellent VTI Exchange-traded fund, and the red line is the same scenario if I had bought Vanguard’s equally excellent “Everything Except the US” fund, which goes by the ticker symbol VXUS.
+The top (grey) line is what would have happened if I had followed the same investment pattern with entirely US stocks through Vanguard’s excellent VTI Exchange-traded fund, and the bottom line is the same scenario if I had bought Vanguard’s equally excellent “Everything Except the US” fund, which goes by the ticker symbol VXUS.

 In January of 2024, Betterment made a slight change to their default portfolio, going a bit more all-in on the pure US index and reducing the “value tilt”.
 Here’s a screenshot of my account’s allocation before and after this change (click for full image):